-Directors are granted annually (and issued quarterly) an amount of DSUs equal to \$70,000 per year for Directors other than the Chairman, and \$110,000 for the Chairman, calculated using the market value of a Share on the date of grant.
+Independent Directors are granted annually (and issued quarterly) an amount of DSUs equal to \$70,000 per year for independent Directors other than the Chair, and \$135,000 for the Chair, calculated using the average value of the Corporation's common shares for the five (5) trading days preceding the grant.
 Directors are required to convert a minimum of 50% of their annual cash Board retainer fee in DSUs until they meet the applicable Shareholding Guidelines for Directors.
 In addition, Directors may also elect, on an annual basis, to convert all or a portion of their: (i) annual Board cash retainer fees; (ii) annual committee(s) cash retainer fees; and (iii) Board meeting fees, in DSUs.